waltertamboer/api-documentation/source/reference/v2/payments-api/create-payment.rst

        the right page referencing the order when your customer returns.

        Only for payments with the ``sequenceType`` parameter set to ``recurring``, you can omit this parameter.
-       Additionally, for payments that are created with the ``applePayPaymentToken`` parameter, the redirect URL can also be omitted.
+       Additionally, for payments that are created with the ``applePayPaymentToken`` or ``googlePayPaymentToken`` parameter, the redirect URL can be omitted as well.

        *For all other payments, this parameter is mandatory.*